Four Lines Modernisation

 Because these lines share a lot of track and infrastructure, they are being modernised under a single combined and integrated project, Four Lines Modernisation (4LM).

 The four lines are among some of the oldest sections of the Underground network, with parts dating back to 1863.
-Together they make up 40% of the Tube network, with around a million passenger journeys each day.
+Together they make up 40% of the Tube network.

 Some equipment used on these lines is old and needs to be replaced.
-We're introducing new technology that will reduce journey times and increase capacity - essential to support London's growing population.
+We're introducing new technology that will reduce journey times and make it possible for us to run more trains..

-These trains are longer and more spacious than the old trains they replaced.
+The trains now in use are longer and more spacious than the old trains they replaced.
 The train doors are also bigger, creating extra space for more people to get on and off at stations.
 This speeds up journeys.

 New track and drainage